Our Cruise to Celebes Sea

 Fishery Biologist

-During the cruise we have been observing every activity closely, and we help with the deployment and retrieval of nets and other samplers and fill collecting jars for the divers (Fig. 1).
-The ROV, RopeCam and Video Plankton Recorder were new to us, but the nets and microscopes are similar to those that we use in our own researches in marine biology.
+During the cruise we have been observing every activity closely, and we help with the deployment and retrieval of nets and other samplers and fill collecting jars for the divers (fig. 1).
+The remotely operated vehicle (ROV), RopeCam and video plankton recorder were new to us, but the nets and microscopes are similar to those that we use in our own marine biology research.
 The new technologies and the collection of samples by bluewater diving that we have seen on this cruise are our windows to discovering what lives on our ocean floor and in its open waters, revealing life that has never been seen before.

 Fig. 2.
 Joseph Rayos, watched by Mike Cole, examines a collection jar